NVIDIA/edk2-nvidia/Silicon/NVIDIA/Application/L4TLauncher/README_PreIsoInstaller.md

 until `PreIsoLogInit` opens the log file.
 As a result, detection-phase `PreIsoLogWrite` calls are silently dropped; only `ErrorPrint` output (e.g., from `IsIso9660BootMedia`) reaches the console.
-Log writes are buffered; a single `FileHandleFlush` is performed in `PreIsoLogClose` before the file handle is closed.
+Log writes are buffered; `PreIsoLogClose` flushes before closing the file handle.
+When capsule update is staged, `PerformCapsuleUpdate` also flushes cached log data before resetting the system.

 ## Files